YasminSalehi/PhysGNN/README.md

+#PhysGNN

-The presented code in this repository is the implementation of PhysGNN.
+* The presented code in this repository is the implementation of PhysGNN.
-The code used for generating the datasets used in the paper is also included.
+* The code used for generating the datasets used in the paper is also included.

-The tumour and brain model are taken from the paper: "A machine learning approach for real-time modelling of tissue deformation in image-guided neurosurgery" by Tonutti et al, available at: https://github.com/michetonu/MALTIDEM--Machine-Learning-for-Tissue-Deformation-Modelling
+* The tumour and brain model are taken from the paper: "A machine learning approach for real-time modelling of tissue deformation in image-guided neurosurgery" by Tonutti et al, available at: https://github.com/michetonu/MALTIDEM--Machine-Learning-for-Tissue-Deformation-Modelling

-**Data Generation**
+###**Data Generation**

 1) Please download: